rexhip/rexhip/README.md

 Key features:
  - Clean and readable API, with no global states.
 This makes it possible to create reusable device blocks, which in turn helps to cut engineering time.
  - Reduce idle time, by skipping queries that has led to recurring timeouts before.
-Ocatonally a retry will be done.
+Ocatonally retries will be done.
  - Bus sharing, the library select one query from each device for every loop.
 If desired, this feature can be disabled.
  - Logging features for development and debugging.